 Genetic Counseling and Testing

 Genetic counselors, nurse practitioners, and physicians collaborate to create highly personalized care plans for patients.
-For patients found to be at increased risk for colon cancer, the Colon Cancer Genetics and Prevention Program provides comprehensive risk assessment, education, and screening.
+For patients found to be at increased risk for colon cancer, the GI Cancer Prevention Program provides comprehensive risk assessment, education, and screening.
 A strong family history of colorectal or gastric cancer, an inherited mutation, or a significant history of colon polyps may increase risk.